-SQL Backup Master supports the use of a local or network folder for database backup purposes.
+SQL Backup Master supports the use of a local or network folder for database backup storage.

 This feature makes it easy to back up databases to a remote file server, NAS (Network Attached Storage) device, etc.

-To create a Local or Network Folder backup destination, click the Add toolbar button in the Destinations section of the Database Backup Editor window.
+To create a Local or Network Folder backup destination within SQL Backup Master, click the Add toolbar button in the Destinations section of the Database Backup Editor window.
 When prompted to choose a destination, select Local or Network Folder and click the Select button.

 You can browse for a local folder path, or enter a path via the keyboard.
 UNC paths (such as "\\server\share") are fully supported.

-IMPORTANT: For reasons relating to security restrictions associated with Windows Vista and later, we recommend against the use of mapped drives when configuring Local or Network Folder destinations.
+IMPORTANT: We recommend against the use of mapped drives when configuring Local or Network Folder destinations.
 Rather than using a mapped network drive, specify the UNC share path explicitly (e.g. as "\\server\share").

-In some cases, you may need to authenticate to a network folder location.
+In some cases, you may need to authenticate to a remote (network) folder location.
 In such cases, specify the username and password required to connect to the network resource.

 •Emergency destination - When this option is enabled, the associated backup destination will be used only if all other backup destinations fail.